loda-lang/loda-lang.github.io/spec.markdown

 mov $2,20   ; $2 := 20
 log $2,2    ; $2 := 4   (2^4 = 16 <= 20 < 32)
 ```

-Computes the discrete logarithm of the target operand to the given base (source operand), and stores the result in the target.
-The result is the largest non-negative integer `c` such that `b^c <= a`.
-The base must be at least 2, and the argument at least 1.

-An operation `log a,b` assigns the discrete logarithm of `a` to base `b` to `a`.

 <a name="nrt"/>